lldap/lldap/example_configs/duo_auth_proxy.md

 ## Configuring DuoAuthProxy

 To set up DuoAuthProxy with LLDAP, you need to configure the `authproxy.cfg` file properly.
-Replace the following placeholders accordingly:

 - `bind_dn`
 - `service_account_username`
 - `service_account_password`